 You can also nominate up to two representatives to make the decision for you.
 These could be family members, friends, or other people you trust, such as your faith leader.

-Following consideration of the issue, in 2020 the health minister said he intends to hold a consultation moving towards introducing a soft opt-out system for organ donation, as is already seen in Wales, Jersey, England and Scotland.
+Following consideration of the issue, in 2020 the health minister announced his intention to pursue a change to an opt-out system for organ donation, as is already seen in Wales, Jersey, England and Scotland.

 A public consultation demonstrated widespread support for a move to an opt-out system and this started the Organ and Tissue Donation (Deemed Consent) Bill’s journey through the formal legislative process in the Northern Ireland Assembly in July 2021.

 It has since received approval by the Assembly on 8 February 2022 and Royal Assent on 30 March 2022 to become an Act of law.